ThermoWorks Offers New, Fully Submersible ThermaData Loggers

 Russia To Allow U.S. Pork Imports From Chinese-Owned Smithfield

-Russia announced in late March it would reopen its market to U.S. pork imports, but only from two firms of Chinese-owned producer Smithfield Foods Inc., after Russia’s veterinary and phytosanitary service (VPSS) received additional guarantees, according to the agency’s Web site.
+Russia announced in late March that it would reopen its market to U.S. pork imports, but only from two firms of Chinese-owned producer Smithfield Foods Inc., after Russia's veterinary and phytosanitary service (VPSS) received additional guarantees, according to the agency’s Web site.

 Most meat imports from the U.S. were banned by Russia last year because of concerns over the use of the feed additive ractopamine.
-Russia agreed to start allowing imports of U.S. pork from the two Smithfield firms last month, contingent upon additional food safety guarantees.
+Russia agreed to start allowing imports of U.S. pork from two Smithfield firms in last month, contingent upon additional food safety guarantees.

 Their decision to allow imports only from Smithfield Foods Inc., which was bought by China's Shuanghui International Holdings last year, comes fresh on the heels of proposed U.S. trade sanctions against Russia for its decision to annex Crimea from Ukraine.

 According to VPSS spokesman Alexei Alekseenko, reopening Russia’s market to Chinese pork and Indian buffalo meat will help offset a drop in imports resulting from U.S. trade sanctions as well as sanctions from the European Union and Australia.